opensearch-project/OpenSearch/modules/transport-grpc/spi/README.md

 ### QueryBuilderProtoConverterSpiRegistry

 Registry that manages and discovers all available query converters.
-External plugins can register their custom converters through this registry.
+External plugins can register their custom converters through OpenSearch's ExtensiblePlugin mechanism.

+## How It Works

+The transport-grpc SPI uses OpenSearch's **ExtensiblePlugin mechanism**, which internally uses Java's **ServiceLoader**:

+1. **Plugin Declaration**: The external plugin declares `extended.plugins=transport-grpc` in its descriptor
+2. **SPI Registration**: The converter is listed in `META-INF/services/...QueryBuilderProtoConverter`
+3. **Component Creation**: Your plugin returns the converter from `createComponents()`
+4. **Discovery**: OpenSearch's `ExtensiblePlugin` mechanism discovers the external converter via ServiceLoader
+5. **Registration**: The transport-grpc module automatically registers your converter

 ## Usage for Plugin Developers